-Basically believers of extra-terrestrials think aliens came to earth and built this great stone structure.
+Basically, believers of extra-terrestrials think aliens came to earth and built this great stone structure.
 How else could anyone lift those huge stones?
-They weigh at least four tonnes each and the type of stone does not originate from that particular area of England.
-It actually comes from Wales.
+They weigh at least four tonnes each and the type of stone does not originate from that particular area of England – it actually comes all the way from Wales.

 But why would aliens build such a structure?
 Who really knows?
-Maybe as a beacon you can see from space, or a landing site?
-Okay this is a wacky one but it is a very entertaining thought.
+Maybe as a beacon to spot from space, or a landing site?
+Okay, this is a wacky one but it is a very entertaining thought.

 Just like all good stories, like Lord of the Rings or Harry Potter, this one is about wizardry.
-According to writings from the 12th-century Stonehenge was built by Merlin the wizard.
-Cleric Geoffrey of Monmouth wrote that Marlin built Stonehenge to mark the place where knights slain in the fight against the Saxons were buried.
-Basically it is a graveyard built by a wizard… sounds more probable than the alien theory?
+According to writings from the 12th century, Stonehenge was built by Merlin the wizard.
+Cleric Geoffrey of Monmouth wrote that Merlin built Stonehenge to mark the place where knights slain in the fight against the Saxons were buried.
+Basically, it is a graveyard built by a wizard… sounds more probable than the alien theory?

 Some scientists believe it is simply an early astronomical device to measure the movements of the planets and predict a lunar eclipse.
 This seems much more feasible, all of our recent technology started off really big.
 Think about it… televisions were huge when they were first invented and now we have flat-screens.
 Mobile phones were the size of a brick now they’re even smaller than our palms!
 Stonehenge could be the first large-scale astronomical calculator.